 As a result, the League of Nations did not have its own army.
 Any rules that the League created to stop countries doing the wrong things had to be enforced by other means.

-However, the most powerful, yet still limited, influence the League had were called economic 'sanctions'.
+However, the most powerful, yet still limited, influence the League had was called economic 'sanctions'.

 Here are how the sanctions were supposed to work: